 Try to get a dehumidifier with automatic draining

-Getting a simple clean dehumidifier that doesn’t require you to empty the reservoir will be really helpful if you want to avoid the water spilling out on the floor.
+Getting a simple clean model that doesn’t require you to empty the reservoir will be really helpful if you want to avoid the water spilling out on the floor.
 Some models are able to pipe the water to your basement’s drain, but if don’t own a floor-level drain you can get a dehumidifier that has a pump which pushes the water up to a sink that’s in the basement.
 You can also connect the machine to a sump pump with a hose.

 Save money and energy

-One of the crucial things is to determine at which temperature the certain dehumidifier was tested, as these machines will work ten times harder to get the moisture out of the basement’s air if they weren’t designed for the colder temperatures.
+One of the crucial things is to determine at which temperature the certain model was tested, as these machines will work ten times harder to get the moisture out of the basement’s air if they weren’t designed for the colder temperatures.
 This will cost you a lot of energy and thus also money, so make sure to find one of the Energy Star rated models – they were tested around 70 degrees and are most suitable for average basements.

 Look for the additional features

-There are a lot of additional and very handy features that come with certain dehumidifiers, and you should look to get a device that comes with as many of these valuable traits as possible.
+There are a lot of additional and very handy features that come with certain units, and you should look to get a device that comes with as many of these valuable traits as possible.
 Along with the usual automatic draining feature, some units come with filters that remove dust mites and mold spores, protecting people with asthma and allergies.
 Some other features would include auto restart (saving the user’s settings in case of a power loss) and auto humidistat (shuts off the unit once the desired humidity is reached, in order to save the energy).

 Plan to spend good money on a quality dehumidifier

-Even though you can spend from one hundred to several thousands of bucks on a dehumidifier, we think that the price should fall somewhere in between those two numbers.
+Even though you can spend from one hundred to several thousands on a dehumidifier, we think that the price should fall somewhere in between those two numbers.
 Depending on how much you’re going to use it, a good basement dehumidifier will cost you between $1,200 and $2,000.

 As you can see, we have reviewed some of the most popular and highly praised basement dehumidifiers that are currently on the market.
-We have listed their specifications and their most important features – see how they compare, and you’ll easily find the right dehumidifier for your damp basement.
+We have listed their specifications and their most important features – see how they compare, and you’ll easily find the right unit for your damp basement.

 A dehumidifier is a very handy machine – nobody likes having a basement with a bad odor, and we don’t even have to say how this smelly moisture can do great damage to your house’s foundations.
 There is a dehumidifier for everyone in need, but in our opinion, the best choice would be to get either the Frigidaire FFAD7033R1 or the Friedrich D70BP – these units are highly efficient and very easy to operate.
 We would also recommend you to check out our review of the Ivation 70 Pint Energy Star, especially if you’re an owner of a basement with a big square footage.